Maximilian-Nesslauer/discord-ai-bot/README.md

 This project aims to create a Discord bot that enables users to chat with an LLM.

-The bot will initially connect to external APIs like oobabooga's text-generation-webui (<https://github.com/oobabooga/text-generation-webui>) to make use of its multiple modal backends.
+The bot will initially connect to external APIs like oobabooga's text-generation-webui (<https://github.com/oobabooga/text-generation-webui>), groq (<https://groq.com/>), OpenAI's gpt-4 API (<https://openai.com/product>) or any other OpenAI API style API.

 Future Enhancements will include local model hosting and integrating image generation capabilities.